 A few days later, Savorgnan de Brazza, an explorer in the service of the French state for the development and colonization of the African territories, joined his collaborator and friend Dr. Ballay in the Congo with his own crew.
-The purpose of this long journey was to convince Ma-Onko king of the Bateke people, to sign a treaty of protectorate ratified by the French government.
+The purpose of this long journey was to convince Ma-Onko (deformed in Makoko), King of the Batéké, to sign a treaty of protectorate ratified by the French government.
 But as usual, documents and words were not enough for the Congolese chief and in Africa in general, Savorgnan knew that the presents that will be offered to the king will do almost all the negotiating work.
 So he gathered together several high-quality items to impress the King of the Batéké.

-On his arrival at Loango, a great center of commerce since the 13th century, and after a few days of marches, the exceptional convoy finally reached its destination.
-The next day, informed of the arrival of the convoy, the king was there, seated on the ground surrounded by his wives, his dignitaries, his armed guards, and a host of subjects.
-In their presence Savorgnan and his team unpacked the sculptures, the watches and other jewels they unrolled velvet and silk … But the king was indifferent when he saw the objects laid at his feet, he got up and directed him to his royal box, and on his return he held in his hands the glass ball of Marseilles, carefully fixed on a superb ebony cane, and said.
+On his arrival at Loango, a great trade center since the 13th century and after a few days of walking, the exceptional convoy finally reached its destination.
+The next day, informed by the arrival of the convoy, the King was there, seated on the ground surrounded by his wives, his dignitaries, his armed guards, and a host of subjects.
+In their presence, Savorgnan and his team unpacked the sculptures, the watches and other jewels, they unrolled velvet and silk … But the King was indifferent when he saw the objects laid at his feet, he got up and directed him to his royal box, and on his return he held in his hands the glass ball of Marseille, carefully fixed on a superb ebony cane, and said : “Here is my favorite present, it has been gave to me by Dr. Ballay, he is a great chief !”

-Here is my favorite present sent by your king, it has been handed to me by Dr. Ballay, He is a great chief !
-Savorgnan was relieved by the satisfaction of King Ma Onko, through the intervention of his friend Eugene Ballay, the doctor of his expedition, who had arrived a few weeks before.
-Thus King Ma-Onko accepted the protectorate treaty proposed by France and was born Brazzaville, now the capital of the French Congo.
+Savorgnan was relieved by the satisfaction of King Ma-Onko, through the intervention of his friend Eugene Ballay, the doctor of his expedition, who had arrived a few weeks before.
+Thus, King Ma-Onko accepted the protectorate treaty proposed by France and thereby, was born Brazzaville, now the capital of the French Congo.

-Photo : Archives de l’Afrique Noire – Editions de Lodi 2002
+Photo : Archives de l’Afrique Noire – Editions de Lodi – 2002